GaryLeeONE/f1quickstart/main.md

 The all-conquering, dominant Mercedes team has been the team to beat for the past few years.
 They are double World Champions (Constructor and Driver) 7 seasons in a row (2014-2020), and are still favorites coming into the 2021 season.
 They have a superb team that developed the best power units and fastest cars of this era.
 They have Lewis Hamilton, one of the best drivers in F1 history, to drive for them.
 It's *almost* like they are unbeatable, since they hardly make any mistakes during the race.
 However, in the past couple of seasons, a trend seems to be developing that when they actually do make mistakes, they make huge ones, which produced several truly thrilling and memorable races (['19 German GP](https://www.youtube.com/watch?v=RYHQmBULhLc), ['20 Italian GP](https://www.youtube.com/watch?v=TB5yhZdF8SI), ['20 Sakhir GP](https://www.youtube.com/watch?v=H0zwR2drgV4)).

-Because of their dominance (and maybe also their black livery) they are often seen as the villains and antagonists that everyone wants to beat.
+Because of their dominance (and maybe also their black livery) they are often seen as the Darth-Vader-esque villains that everyone wants to beat.

 #### Ferrari